How to use Silicon Valley Express Lanes

 SR 237 Express Lanes Tolls and Hours

-Outside of these hours, the Express Lanes are open to all traffic for free.
+Outside of these hours, the Express Lanes are open to all traffic with no charge.

 Express Lanes Customer Service